7 Years Of Iss Pyaar Ko Kya Naam Doon: Sanaya Irani Gets Nostalgic, Thanks Fans For Unlimited Love!

 Sanaya’s Audition For IPKKND

-Sharing a few pictures from the show, the actress wrote, "A little known fact about Is Pyar Ko Kya Naam Doon is that during my auditions, I was not expected to pull off the part and that kept me nervous all through."
+Sharing a few pictures from the show, the actress wrote, "A little known fact about Is Pyar Ko Kya Naam Doon is that during my auditions, I was not expected to pull off the part and that kept me nervous all through." - (sic)

 ‘It Landed Me A Phenomenon!’

 "But destiny has its own way to surprise you, because it didn't land me a show, it landed me a phenomenon.
-It gave me a role of a lifetime and what I can easily call the best show that happened to me for so many factors."
+It gave me a role of a lifetime and what I can easily call the best show that happened to me for so many factors." - (sic)

 The Show Gave Friends For A Lifetime

-"For it was a set brimming with positivity and passion, so much that am sure, if the tune of Rabba ve plays somewhere, it will make us all nostalgic; for it gave me friends for a lifetime, who I'm still in touch with on an everyday basis."
+"For it was a set brimming with positivity and passion, so much that am sure, if the tune of Rabba ve plays somewhere, it will make us all nostalgic; for it gave me friends for a lifetime, who I'm still in touch with on an everyday basis." - (sic)

 Sanaya’s Role Is Loved By Fans Even Now

-"For it gave me the chance to perform a character that the viewers probably loved so much that they have immortalised it and even today the love keeps pouring in and it doesn't feel like seven years."
+"For it gave me the chance to perform a character that the viewers probably loved so much that they have immortalised it and even today the love keeps pouring in and it doesn't feel like seven years." - (sic)

 The Actress’ First Shot For IPKKND

 "It feels like just yesterday that I put on the helmet and rode a scooty in the streets of Lucknow for the first shot.
-Thank you everyone associated with the show who made Khushi and Arnav so magical, and to all you fans out there for the unlimited love , much love, always. #ispyaarkokyanaamdoon. @iakshaydogra @hegdeg @kaurdalljiet @lata_sreedhar @gulenaghmakhan @deepalipansareofficial and the entire cast and crew who I cannot tag ."
+Thank you everyone associated with the show who made Khushi and Arnav so magical, and to all you fans out there for the unlimited love , much love, always. #ispyaarkokyanaamdoon. @iakshaydogra @hegdeg @kaurdalljiet @lata_sreedhar @gulenaghmakhan @deepalipansareofficial and the entire cast and crew who I cannot tag ." - (sic)

 Daljeet Kaur Gets Nostalgic